spestana/goes-ortho/README.md

 ### goes_ortho.make_abi_timeseries()

-Creates a time series of a given GOES ABI product variable for a specified poitn location.
+Creates a time series of a given GOES ABI product variable for a specified point location.
 This function can take into account the point's elevation (in meters) to correct for terrain parallax from off-nadir view angles of GOES.

 <img src="examples/make_abi_timeseries_example_plot.png" width="600">